GrahamAde/HE_Utility/README.md

 Licensed under [GPLv3](https://www.gnu.org/licenses/)

-The Homomorphic Encryption Utility (HE Utility) encrypts 64-bit integer values, perform mathematical operations on ciphertext using homomorphic encryption, and decrypts the results.
+The Homomorphic Encryption Utility (HE Utility) encrypts 64-bit integer values, performs mathematical operations on the ciphertext using homomorphic encryption, and decrypts the results.

 Uses the the [OpenFHE library](https://www.openfhe.org/).